 However, to achieve sizeable reductions in energy use and GHG emissions throughout a processing plant, improvements in the efficiency of the entire process, possibly in combination with a conversion to alternative energy sources, must be considered.
 In the case of fluid milk processing, which is used as a template for other milk and food processing operations in this simulator, significant improvements in the efficiency of the entire fluid milk process may require consideration of the use of alternative processing technologies, such as nonthermal processing technologies, or alternative pasteurization and sterilization systems.

 The adoption of alternative energy management systems and/or alternative processing technologies to retrofit an existing processing plant involves significant economic risks.
-The ability to simulate a fluid milk or other food processing operation is highly desirable since it allows processors to benchmark their existing operations.
+The ability to simulate the fluid milk or other food processing operation is highly desirable since it allows processors to benchmark their existing operations.
 The benchmarked process can then be used as the starting point to determine the economic feasibility of installing alternative energy management systems, such as solar energy, or alternative processing technologies into an existing plant and to calculate the energy use and GHG emissions associated with the changes.
 Also, the benchmarked process may be used to explore plant upgrades, expansions and various process schemes and to evaluate technologies that reduce water use and waste.

 The Dairy and Functional Foods Research Unit, Eastern Regional Research Center, Agricultural Research Service, United States Department of Agriculture, Wyndmoor, PA has developed this generic fluid milk processing simulation model using SuperPro Designer, Version 8.5 Build 6 (Intelligen Inc., Scotch Plains, NJ).
 This simulation model will ultimately allow the dairy and food processing industries to evaluate the economic impact of installing alternative energy management systems and processing technologies directly on a model of their plant and to calculate energy usage and GHG emissions, reported as g CO2 equivalents (e)/ gallon or kg of packaged milk.
 Future versions of this simulator will include process blocks for various alternative processing technologies and energy management systems.